gretaja/pyvisdmc/README.md

 ---

-This tool was created at the University of Washington in fall 2024 as a final project for the course Software Development for Data Scientists (CSE 583).
+This program was created at the University of Washington in fall 2024 as a final project for the course Software Development for Data Scientists (CSE 583).
 Team members on this project are acknowledged for their contributions below:

 * Greta Jacobson
 * Lauren Dressler